 Rescued Golden Retriever to your family!!

-will contact you in a few days to set up a visit to your home to
+A volunteer will contact you in a few days to set up a visit to your

-your Golden in your home; completion of an adoption
+Placement of your Golden in your home; completion of an adoption

 contract; submit placement donation.
-Click here to see the minimal adoption donation for our dogs.
+Click here to see the minimal adoption donation for